Translation studies: Interpreting Studies

 The discipline of interpreting studies is often referred to as the sister of translation studies.
 This is due to the similarities between the two disciplines, consisting in the transfer of ideas from one language into another.
 Indeed, interpreting as an activity was long seen as a specialized form of translation, before scientifically founded interpreting studies emancipated gradually from translation studies in the second half of the 20th century.
 While they were strongly oriented towards the theoretic framework of translation studies, interpreting studies have always been concentrating on the practical and pedagogical aspect of the activity.
-This led to the steady emancipation of the discipline and the consecutive development of a separate theoretical framework based - as are translation studies - on interdisciplinary premises.
+This led to the steady emancipation of the discipline and the consecutive development of a separate theoretical framework based—as are translation studies—on interdisciplinary premises.
 Interpreting studies have developed several approaches and undergone various paradigm shifts, leading to the most recent surge of sociological studies of interpreters and their work(ing conditions).

+Metaphor

+Metaphorical usage can challenge translators striving to balance the idiomatic with a natural style; and translation can unmask hidden metaphors.
+The study of translation "can reveal new insights into the relationship between images and culture".